jirpok/docker-jupyterlab/README.md

 ### Notes

 - For rootless Docker, change ownership of the configuration directory on the host to `100999:100099` (it's _not_ a typo).
-- To install additional Python packages, add them to the `# install Python packages` section in the Dockerfile, then rebuild.
+- Install additional Python packages by adding them to the `# install Python packages` section of the Dockerfile, then rebuild.
 - The default port is `8888`.